 From the basis of the hypothesis cited in this study, Cabbage, which generally has a shorter production cycle compared to carrots, celery, and leeks, exhibits the lowest total cost of production and shows a substantial profit (EFI).
 However, leeks, which likely have a longer production cycle than cabbage, demonstrate the highest profit (EFI) and ROI.
 Conversely, carrots, while having a relatively lower production cost than celery and leeks, show a lower profit.
 Therefore, the hypothesis that crops with lower production costs and shorter production cycles offer the highest profit optimization potential is not consistently supported by the study.
 This is contrary to the study conducted by Akter et al. [71] on the financial analysis of winter vegetables production in a selected area of Brahmanbaria district in Bangladesh who supports this hypothesis by revealing that, vegetables requiring less input cost and having quicker harvest times demonstrated a tendency towards higher returns on investment.

-CONCLUSION
+CONCLUSIONS

-Among the selected market garden crops studied in Santa subdivision of the North West Region of Cameroon, leeks emerged as the most economically advantageous crop, boasting the highest net margin, net farm income, economic farm income, and a strong return on investment. .
+Among the selected market garden crops studied in Santa subdivision of the North West Region of Cameroon, leeks emerged as the most economically advantageous crop, boasting the highest net margin, net farm income, economic farm income, and a strong return on investment.
 Celery also demonstrated strong profitability, driven by high yields and stable market demand.
 While carrots and cabbage contributed positively to farm income, their profitability was comparatively moderate, potentially.
 These findings underscore the importance of inclusive economic analysis, incorporating both explicit and implicit costs, for informed decision-making in market gardening.
 However, the results contradict the hypothesis that crops with lower production costs and shorter production cycles offer the highest profit optimization potential.
 This rejection of the null hypothesis is crucial because it indicates that factors beyond simple cost and time efficiency, such as market demand, yield potential, and price stability, significantly influence profitability.
 In this context, leeks and celery, which typically have longer production cycles and higher cost figures, exhibited greater profits than cabbage and carrots.
 This suggests that high-value crops with robust market demand which provide high revenue values (table 3) can outweigh the advantages of lower-cost, shorter-cycle alternatives.
 Overall, leeks performed financially better than the other studied garden crops: celery, carrots, and cabbage in the study area.
 However, all studied veggies were profitable.

-Based on our findings, we recommend that farmers should prioritize leek and celery cultivation due to their high yields, strong market prices, and efficient resource utilization, leading to substantial profits.
+Based on the findings of this study, we recommend that farmers should prioritize leek and celery cultivation due to their high yields, strong market prices, and efficient resource utilization, leading to substantial profits.
 Investors should focus on supporting infrastructure and market linkages for these high-value crops, while also considering the moderate but stable returns from carrots.
 Given that all the garden crops are essential sources of food and may be preferred by social groups, further research is needed to identify options and best practices to render the other crops as profitable as leeks.
 This study contributes to the understanding that profitability analysis is prerequisite for investing in gardening in any context when optimizing profit is the ultimate goal.
 Further research in other contexts is needed to confirm if this trend persists across space and time.
 REFERENCES

 Jayne, T.S., Chamberlin, J. and Headey, D.D.
 (2014).
 Land Pressures, the Evolution of Farming Systems, and Development Strategies in Africa: A Synthesis.
 Food Policy, 48, 1-17.